voltaney/flutter-touch-sender/README.md

 ### Spin Rhythm XD

-Here is a showcase video demonstrating how a game is played using the data sent by this app and received by [TouchSenderTablet](https://github.com/voltaney/TouchSenderTablet):
+Here is a demonstration video showing how to play a game using the data sent by this application, using the [TouchSenderTablet](https://github.com/voltaney/TouchSenderTablet) as the receiver.

 https://github.com/user-attachments/assets/2acf9f1d-42dd-42c2-a63c-a2d8ba15cc77